LuckDev681/LuckDev681/README.md

 <br>

 <div align="left" style = "display: flex; align-items: center;">
-  <h3>Toward the radiant glow of the Lucky Ray!
+  <h3>Toward the radiant glow of LuckDev681!
 With you...
 With me...</h3>
 </div>

 <br />